Sheepshead Fishing in Sarasota: Best Time, Where & How

 How to Catch Sheepshead in Sarasota

-- Use small pieces of fresh shrimp or fiddler crabs on a #2 circle hook
+- Use fiddler crabs or small pieces of shrimp on a #1 or 1/0 circle hook.

-- Fish as close to the vertical structure as possible with minimal weight
+- Fish as close to the vertical structure as possible to avoid snags.

 Where to Find Sheepshead